DebanjanaKar/GSoC-FrameNetBr/README.md

 7. The above script uses Google's Universal Sentence Encoder to obtain sentence embeddings.
 Although the dependencies should be installed by the requirements file, in case of any problem, please install Tensorflow v.1.12 explicitly and follow the instructions given in this link https://tfhub.dev/google/universal-sentence-encoder-multilingual/1

+8. The script **`bert-embeddings.ipynb`** uses pretrained cased multilingual BERT embeddings[https://github.com/google-research/bert] to generate embeddings for lexical units and sentences.
+The pytorch interface for BERT by Hugging Face has been used to access and experiment with the pretrained embeddings.
+It contains a method which maps the lexical units to the actual words in the sentences and maps with an error of < 5%.
+It auto-generates a resource file called `bert_embeddings.pickle` which contains all the required embeddings, ready for use.

-8. The script **`similarity.ipynb`** evaluates the semantic similarity on the basis of different features like FrameNet v.1.7 frames, etc. This script is the last script you need to run to produce results and graphical visualisations.
-The already computed results and visualisations can be found inside the folder `\results`of this repo.
+9. The script **`similarity.ipynb`** evaluates the semantic similarity on the basis of different features like FrameNet v.1.7 frames, etc. The already computed results and visualisations can be found inside the folder `\results`of this repo.

-9. The script **`score_generator.ipynb`** finds the weighted average scores and brings together all the features of the model in a format suitable for the regression model.
+10. The script **`score_generator.ipynb`** finds the weighted average scores and brings together all the features of the model in a format suitable for the regression model.

-10. The last script **`regressor.ipynb`** contains the regression model and produces the desired results.
+11. Baseline models have been experimented with in the script **`baselines.ipynb`** and semi supervised models, in the script **`iterative-learning.ipynb`** .

+Please run the scripts in the order they have been presented here.